 The wait is over as Powerball finally has a winner for its jackpot worth over $1 billion

-A winning ticket has been sold in California for the Powerball jackpot worth an estimated $1.08 billion, the sixth largest in U.S. history and the 3rd largest in the history of the game.
+LOS ANGELES (AP) — A winning ticket has been sold in California for the Powerball jackpot worth an estimated $1.08 billion, the sixth largest in U.S. history and the third largest in the history of the game.

 The winning numbers for Wednesday night’s drawing were: white balls 7, 10, 11, 13, 24 and red Powerball 24.
 The California Lottery said on Twitter that the winning ticket was sold in Los Angeles at Las Palmitas Mini Market.